mwilliamson/jq.py/README.md

 # jq.py: a lightweight and flexible JSON processor

-Warning: this project is not production-ready.
-There are almost certainly a number of memory leaks and the API is not stable.
+Warning: the API is not stable.

 This project contains Python bindings for [jq](http://stedolan.github.io/jq/).